-DOSSIER is Austria’s first independent non-profit newsroom for investigative and data-driven journalism.
+DOSSIER is Austria’s first independent nonprofit newsroom for investigative and data-driven journalism.
 Founded in October 2012, DOSSIER aims to produce and promote journalism in the public interest.
-Our mission is to pursue stories of public concern, investigate them comprehensively and publish the findings in a fair and balanced way.
-In this process DOSSIER combines proven journalistic skills with state of the art storytelling methods.
-Our content is freely accessible on our website.
+Its mission is to pursue stories of public concern, investigate them comprehensively, and publish the findings in a fair and balanced way.
+In this process, DOSSIER combines proven journalistic skills with state-of-the-art technology.

 BOSNIA & HERZEGOVINA